Agenda

 12:45 - 13:45

-Unlocking neurodiverse talents with AI in vocational education
+Supporting neurodiverse talent in vocational education with AI

 This session will examine the potential for AI to support neurodivergent learners in vocational education and training and the transition to work, through applications such as social robots, VR/AR to simulate safe practice environments and AI assistants to personalise training materials.
 In this session, panellists will discuss how AI can unlock neurodiverse talent as well as the barriers preventing effective and broad use of these applications.